TAG: Tangential Amplifying Guidance for Hallucination-Resistant Sampling: Abstract

 \section{Abstract}

-Recent diffusion models achieve the state-of-the-art performance in image generation, but often suffer from semantic inconsistencies or \emph{hallucinations}.
-While various inference-time guidance methods can enhance generation, they often operate \emph{indirectly} by relying on external signals or architectural modifications, which introduces additional computational overhead.
-In this paper, we propose \textbf{T}angential \textbf{A}mplifying \textbf{G}uidance \textbf{(TAG)}, a more efficient and \emph{direct} guidance method that operates solely on trajectory signals without modifying the underlying diffusion model.
-TAG leverages an intermediate sample as a projection basis and amplifies the tangential components of the estimated scores with respect to this basis to correct the sampling trajectory.
-We formalize this guidance process by leveraging a first-order Taylor expansion, which demonstrates that amplifying the tangential component steers the state toward higher-probability regions, thereby reducing inconsistencies and enhancing sample quality.
-TAG is a plug-and-play, architecture-agnostic module that improves diffusion sampling fidelity with minimal computational addition, offering a new perspective on diffusion guidance.\footnote{Project page is available at: \url{https://hyeon-cho.github.io/TAG/}}
+Diffusion models achieve state-of-the-art image generation but often produce semantic inconsistencies, or \emph{hallucinations}.
+Existing inference-time guidance methods rely on external signals or architectural modifications, adding computational overhead.
+We propose \textbf{T}angential \textbf{A}mplifying \textbf{G}uidance \textbf{(TAG)}, a training-free, architecture-agnostic, plug-and-play guidance method that operates purely on trajectory signals.
+TAG uses an intermediate sample as a projection basis and amplifies the tangential components of the estimated score to correct the sampling trajectory.
+A first-order Taylor analysis shows that this steers the state toward higher-probability regions of the data manifold, reducing inconsistencies and improving fidelity while adding negligible overhead to existing samplers.
+Code is available at our \href{https://hyeon-cho.github.io/TAG/}{Project Page \faGithub}.